llyram/llyram/README.md

 ### <div align="center">I'm Maryll Castelino and I'm a graduate of Bachelor of Technology in Computer Science and Engineering from Christ University, Bangalore.</div>

-- 🔭 I’m currently working as Associate Data Engineer at Novo Nordisk
+- 🔭 I’m currently working as a Data Architect at Novo Nordisk

-- ⚡ Fun fact: I use Arch BTW

 <br/>
 <img src="https://komarev.com/ghpvc/?username=llyram&&style=flat-square" align="center" />